 - Phenytoin, carbamazepine, phenobarbital (used to treat seizures)

 Tell your healthcare professional about all the medicines you take.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.

 Other Birth Control.
 If you can't take birth control pills or can't use a birth control patch or ring, you may be able to use depo-subQ provera 104.
 Ask your healthcare professional.

 Pregnancy.
 When you take depo-subQ provera 104 every 3 months, your chance of getting pregnant is very low.
 You could miss a period or have a light period and not be pregnant.
 If you miss 1 or 2 periods and think you might be pregnant, see your healthcare professional as soon as possible.

 You should not use depo-subQ provera 104 if you are pregnant.
 However, depo-subQ provera 104 taken by accident during pregnancy does not seem to cause birth defects.

 Pregnancy in your fallopian tubes (Ectopic Pregnancy).
 If you have severe pain low in your belly, tell your healthcare professional right away.
 Infrequently, a baby may start to grow outside the uterus, most often in the tubes.

 Nursing a baby.
 Wait at least 6 weeks after your baby is born to start depo-subQ provera 104.
 You can use depo-subQ provera 104 if you are nursing.

-Blood or urine tests. depo-subQ provera 104 may affect blood or urine test results.
-Tell your healthcare provider you are taking depo-subQ provera 104 if you are going to have blood or urine tests.
+Blood or urine tests.
+Depo-subQ provera 104 may affect blood or urine test results.
+Tell your healthcare professional you are taking depo-subQ provera 104 if you are going to have blood or urine tests.

 Calcium is generally added to the bones during teenage years.
 The decrease of calcium in your bones is of most concern if you are a teenager or have the following risk factors: